If You See Spots or Bumps on Your Eggs, This Is What It Means

 First, make sure the eggs are kept in the refrigerator and use within three weeks of purchasing for the best quality.
 Even if you don’t see any dark colours inside the eggshell after you crack it, it’s important to keep everything clean.
 If you come in contact with raw egg while you are cooking, make sure to thoroughly wash your hands, utensils, and any surfaces the egg may have come into contact with.
 Also, make sure that the eggs are cooked until the yolks are firm.

 The bottom line is, your bumpy and spotted eggs are perfectly safe to eat.
-Before you start whipping up breakfast, make sure you avoid these common egg cooking mistakes.
+Before you start whipping up breakfast, find out what to make with leftover egg whites.